gernst/cuvee/README.md

 Cuvée implements a simple imperative language with procedures very similar to that of Boogie, but it supports no `goto`, only structured control flow.
-The translations to verificaion conditions is done by weakest-precondition like operators, which are reflected in the logic.
+The translations to verification conditions is done by weakest-precondition like operators, which are reflected in the logic.
 There are three modalities, weakest precondition, weakest liberal precondition, and weakest possible precondition (i.e. existence of a run), where the latter two coincide with box and diamond from Dynamic Logic (on branch `wp`).